Kowal Sentry Integration for Magento 2

 Variants:

-- a separate frontend project
+- separate frontend project

-- the same DSN as backend
+- the same DSN as the backend

 Backend DSN